AuHau/toggl-cli/docs/index.md

 ## Configuration

-Toggl CLI heavily depends on user's configuration.
+`tgl` depends on user configuration.
 Upon first usage of the CLI the user is taken through bootstrap process where he is asked questions regarding the desired settings and authentication credentials.
-The final configuration is stored as configuration file at `~/.togglrc`.
+The final configuration is stored in `~/.tglrc`.
+Existing `~/.togglrc` files remain supported for migration.

 If user select's to enter username & password, then the bootstrap process will convert it into API token which is then stored.

 !!! info "Bootstrap on Windows"
     Currently the bootstrap process is not available for Windows users.
-Upon the first usage of the CLI, Toggl CLI will create dummy config file and exit in order for user to configure it before next run.
+Upon first use, `tgl` will create dummy config file and exit in order for user to configure it before next run.
 Use the bellow explanations to see available options.

 !!! danger "Plaintext credentials"
     By default the authentication credentials are stored in plain text in your configuration file!
 Be aware of that!

 ### Migrations

-If you have used original version of Toggl CLI and have proper config file, upon the first run of the new version, Toggl CLI will try to migrate it into new format.
+If you used the original Toggl CLI, `tgl` will load your existing `~/.togglrc` when `~/.tglrc` does not exist and will apply any required format migrations.

 ### Possible settings